vikaz596/Algorithms/README.md

 # Algorithms
+Solutions to HackerRank Programming Questions that I have solved and which I think worth mentioning here.
-Solutions to HackerRank Algorithms section with same directory structure as on Hackerrank
+I have maintained same directory structure as on Hackerrank to make it easy finding any particular problem given there.